 Nitrobacter will grow more slowly at the high pH levels typical of marine aquaria and preferred by African Rift Lake Cichlids.
 Initial high nitrite concentrations may exist.
 At pH levels below 7.0, Nitrosomonas will grow more slowly and increases in ammonia may become evident.
 Nitrosomonas growth is inhibited at a pH of 6.5.
 All nitrification is inhibited if the pH drops to 6.0 or less.
 Care must be taken to monitor ammonia if the pH begins to drop close to 6.5.
 At this pH almost all of the ammonia present in the water will be in the mildly toxic, ionized NH3+ state.

-The nitrifying bacteria in Fritz-Zyme #7 will grow in salinities ranging between 0 to 6 ppt (parts per thousand) (specific gravity between 1.0000-1.0038).
+Freshwater nitrifying bacteria will grow in salinities ranging between 0 to 6 ppt (parts per thousand) (specific gravity between 1.0000-1.0038).

 All species of nitrifying bacteria require a number of micronutrients.
 Most important among these is the need for phosphorus for ATP (Adenosine Tri-Phosphate) production.
 The conversion of ATP provides energy for cellular functions.
 Phosphorus is normally available to cells in the form of phosphates (PO4).
 Nitrobacter, especially, is unable to oxidize nitrite to nitrate in the absence of phosphates.